hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1000
 The seas and winds have lessened somewhat, and the sky is still blue?!
 We're reminded then of what sailing is normally like.
 It is usually pleasant, and done in fair weather.
 Yes, this is what it's supposed to be like.

-We cooked some *Japanese curry* (p.
-145) for lunch.
+We cooked some *Japanese curry* (see recipes) for lunch.
 The wind is coming out of the southwest, with us drifting eastward.

 ##### 1400
 We did it, we reached 165°E!
 A milestone in our trip!
 We hope the weather will improve in the coming weeks, as I don't think we can stomach weathering low after low after low like this.
 The wind is still the same.
-I removed my tuque and enjoyed the sun, my hair was tuque-shaped underneath, flat on the top with a cowlick in the front.
+I removed my tuque and enjoyed the sun, my hair was tuque-shaped underneath, flat on the top with a sharp cowlick in the front.
 "I look like TinTin."
 I said, smiling.
-Devine looks bright and happy today, as am I, happy enough to make jokes and to have silly thoughts.
+Devine looks bright and happy today, as am I, happy enough to make jokes, happy enough to return a smile.

 ##### 1400
-Cooked dinner of *pasta salad with mustard dressing* (see recipes) and ate the last 2 pieces of fresh fruit, 2 ruby red grapefruits.
+Cooked dinner of *pasta salad with mustard dressing* (see recipes) and ate the last of our fresh fruit, 2 ruby red grapefruits.
 When we eat more, it means the weather is good and that we too, are feeling good.

 Forecast is promising, but GRIB files in this area are not always accurate.
-This morning showed winds in the 28-29 km/h (5-20 knot) range, but we had 55 km/h (30 kn).
+This morning showed winds in the 9-37 km/h (5-20 knot) range, but we had 55 km/h (30 kn).
 Usually, people say the weather is either 9 km/h (5 kn) more, or less than forecasted, but out here there is a difference of 18 km/h (10 kn).
 There is better weather ahead, at least — well, we hope.
 We are happy to leave this forsaken area behind.
 We're running with a full jib and double-reefed main.
 Our paranoia with the weather is still strong, full main just isn't going to happen in this trip.

 ##### 2100
 Quiet night at sea.
 Saw some stars!
 It's been a while.
 We're sailing southeast with light rain on the horizon, just in time for Devine's shift HE HE HE HE.

 # Squalls

 Squalls bring sudden high winds and rain in passing.
 They usually blow in the 20 to 30-plus knot range and last an average of 20-40 minutes.
 They usually transit an area fast, and are easy to spot in the distance.
 Big puffy cumulonimbus clouds, with dark bottoms and a skirt of rain.
+In the day, wavelets mark their approach.

-They are cunning, as they do not move with the prevailing winds, no, they move at an angle!
-Worse, is that they can affect a boat even when a good distance away.
-We used to go out of our way to avoid them, but we learned to keep to our path, and to just make sure we're ready when they do come.
-Being ready for a squall, means to not be overcanvassed, and if the wind is too strong, bear off and wait until it is gone, that is all there is too it.
+Squalls do not move with the prevailing winds, but at an angle to them, and can affect a boat even when a good distance away.
+Whenever we would see a suspicious formation on the horizon, we'd keep our eyes on it to track its progress, to see if our paths would cross.
+If it came close, we alter course to aim for its periphery, as it is better than going straight through it.
+We also reduce sail, to lessen its effects.
+When the squall arrives and is too strong, we bear off and wait until it is gone, before resuming our path.

-When sailing at night, as mentioned before, we like to reef the main, and this is especially important in areas prone to squalls.
-In the South Pacific, sailing with prevailing winds, we always put in a reef before dark, no matter what.
-This proved to be wise.
+Reefing the mainsail before dark is especially important in areas prone to squalls.
+It ensures that the person on-watch isn't overwhelmed, and that the person off-watch can sleep well.
+The squalls can be visible at night too, especially if the moon is full and bright.
+We'd look for dark spots on the horizon, and try and see if we could see the sky underneath it them or not.
+If we couldn't, it mean the cloud had rain underneath it, and that it was likely a squall.
+Seeing a cloud moving contrary to the prevailing wind is also a good indicator.

-In the doldrums we've often used them to move forward, like a ship in space, using the gravity of a nearby planet to propel ourselves on.
-We used to fear these systems, but when becalmed, we came to revere them, and eventually, we started chasing them.
+The doldrums is an area where prevailing winds converge, creating an area of perpetual calms.
+In such places we used squalls to move forward, effectively becoming storm chasers.
+We chased squalls for wind, but also for water.
+On long passages, water is not hard to come by when there are squalls around.
+We always make sure to have a bucket on deck to attach to the end of the boom to collect it.

 * * *